robust-opt-cpp/ROCPP/README.md

 ```
 If you directly download the .zip, then there will be an empty pybind11 directory.
 You need to download it [here](https://github.com/pybind/pybind11) and replace the empty one.

-Now we are able to build the `ROPY` library by the following steps.
+Now we are able to build the `ROPy` library by the following steps.
 Note that we don't need to create a new build folder if it already existed.
 For macOS and Linux, in the command line:
 ```bash
 mkdir build